srzer/Samplers-in-Online-DPO/README.md

 # The Crucial Role of Samplers in Online DPO

 This repo provides code for the paper **["The Crucial Role of Samplers in Online Direct Preference Optimization"](https://openreview.net/pdf?id=F6z3utfcYw)**.
-The `bandit` directory is to reproduce our numerical simulations, and the `alignment` directory is to reproduce our LM alignment experiments. ***This repo is still under construction.
-If you find any issue in reproduction, feel free to create an issue!***
+The `bandit` directory is to reproduce our numerical simulations, and the `alignment` directory is to reproduce our LM alignment experiments. ***If you find any issue in reproduction, feel free to create an issue!***

 ## :octopus:Numerical simulations